 “I can show you around tomorrow.
 But orders are, I must lock this door.”

 The lock turned, and once more she felt imprisoned.
 “What am I going to do?”
-Tori whispered as she plopped down on the bed.
+Tori whispered.
 She looked around the room once more, then walked over to the bed.
 She closed her eyes but all she could think about was that body hanging high.
 She must have fallen asleep because she woke up to another knock.

 Delia talked as they ate.
 "This place is my home, I was born here twenty-four years ago.
 By the way, you never told me your name."

 “Great!
 We'll become great friends,” Delila laughed as she held the outer door open.
 "Come on, I will show you around my town."

 Tori found the village looked less daunting in the morning light.
 The first thing she checked was if the body was still hanging.
 Thankfully it was gone!

 Delila asked.
 “Well, what do you think of our little village?
 Isn't that amazing!"

 “Yes, it is!
 You were born here so, naturally, you’re proud to live here.”
 Tori looked down at her feet while walking.
 “I miss my hometown, my family, and my friends.”

 “I’m so sorry Sam is holding you, prisoner!
 He seems to have taken a liking to you.”